mipals/SymSemiseparableMatrices.jl/README.md

  12.65317083333333
 ```

-Furthermore from the ```SymEGRSSMatrix``` structure we can efficiently compute the Cholesky factorization as
+Furthermore from the ```SymSemiseparableMatrix``` structure we can efficiently compute the Cholesky factorization as
 ```julia
 julia> L = cholesky(K); # Computing the Cholesky factorization of K julia> K*(L'\(L\x))